ghostFaceKillah/behavioral-cloning-self-driving-car/writeup.md

 #**Behavioral Cloning**

-##Writeup Template

 ---

 **Behavrioal Cloning Project**

-The goals / steps of this project are the following:
+The goal of this project is to implement a behavioral cloning agent that autonomously drives a car in driving simulator.
+It comprises of the following steps:
-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect samples of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report